Multistate Models: Life Course Analysis from Event Histories and Panel Data

 - A maximum of 20 students will be admitted.

 - The selection will be made by the MPIDR based on the applicants’ scientific qualifications.

 How to apply

-Applications should be sent by email to the MPIDR (address below).
+- Applications should be sent by email to the MPIDR (address below).
 Please begin your email message with a statement saying that you apply for course IDEM 104 – Multistate Models.
 You also need to attach the following items integrated in *a single pdf file*: (1) A two-page curriculum vitae, including a list of your scholarly publications.
 (2) A one-page letter from your supervisor at your home institution supporting your application.
 (3) A two-page statement of your research and how it relates to the course.
-Please include a short description of your knowledge of survival analysis and your fluency in R. At the very end of your research statement, in a separate paragraph, please indicate (a) whether you would like to be considered for financial support and (b) if you would be able to come without financial aid from our side.
+Please include a short description of your knowledge of survival analysis and your fluency in R.

 - Send your email to Heiner Maier (idem [at] demogr.mpg.de).